 Valletta is Malta’s capital city, and is in fact one of the world’s smallest capitals with fewer than 7,000 residents.
 But despite its cosiness, Valletta is the main hub for getting around Malta (it’s well connected to pretty much everywhere by bus or ferry) and is also the country’s centre of history and culture.

 A designated UNESCO World Heritage Site, Valletta stretches out into the sea between Grand and Marsamxett harbours, and is characterised by its sandstone walls and beautiful baroque architecture.
 The city’s cobbled and stone-stepped streets are packed with points of interest, including many museums, impressive churches, restaurants, bars and cafés.
-(Local tip – we love hanging out for drinks and live music at the Valletta Beer Cave, set in a stone-arched underground cavern.)

 Most accommodation in Valletta consists of boutique and high-end hotels, with limited budget options to be found.
 It’s an excellent base for exploring if you can stretch your budget, or try booking well in advance to find a good deal.